You Have the Soccer Ball, So Now What?

 By Coach V

-Did you ever see a player who looked confused when they received a soccer ball?
+Did you ever see a soccer player who looked confused when they received a soccer ball?
 Did they make the wrong decision or just do something silly that lost possession?
 If you’re like most youth soccer coaches, you’ll have the opportunity to see this many times during a soccer game.
 Here’s a little system / thought process that just might help.

 Over the years and through the development of the SoccerU series, it has become quite evident to me, that sometimes we just need to tell them and show them.
 Often soccer players can figure things out on their own, but why keep ‘secret’ that should be known by all, and for which we know the answers.
 Putting these thoughts into players’ heads will help them make great strides as far as decisions on the field of play.